How To Stop Overthinking: Five Strategies To Try

 Overthinking can be difficult to combat and overcome.
 When we overthink, we may develop negative thought patterns and spend more time than necessary dwelling on past, present, and future actions.
 This thinking can affect our mental health and take us out of the present moment.

-If this is something you experience, read on for a few strategies to stop overthinking, including meditation, mindfulness, exercise, and further help through online therapy.
+If you experience this, read on for a few strategies to stop overthinking, including meditation, mindfulness, exercise, and further help through online therapy.

 When you are consumed by overthinking, it can feel difficult or nearly impossible to stop, but various methods are available to help.